Memory

 CLI:

-fark query --input "Continue our conversation" --memory postgres-memory my-agent
+fark query --input "Continue our conversation" --session-id "my-conversation-session" my-agent

 When creating a query in the dashboard it is also possible to specify the memory resource.
 Note that in the dashbhoard ‘chat’ window, no memory is used, messages are simply stored client-side as is common for chat applications.